ClaudiaECarroll/dickens_RMSA/README.md

 Code, concordance results and data from text analysis of character descriptions in the work of Charles Dickens.
-Colocation results produced using AntConc.
+Initial colocation results produced using AntConc.
+Specific RMSA syntax counts produced using program conc.py.